 • Promoting services and tools being developed to enable population health management as a way of working.

-At our recent Population Health Conference we showcased some fantastic real-world examples of how a Population Health Management approach with data was used in our local communities.
+At our Population Health Conference we showcased some fantastic real-world examples of how a Population Health Management approach with data was used in our local communities.
 The slides from the day can be found here and include examples such as:

 • Harnessing the power of neighbourhoods, data & collaboration in Orpington & the Crays: A community-first approach to population health management